-The GVSU College Prep Week (formerly known as the Summer Enrichment Camp is the GVSU CSO's is arguably the most popular student program offered.
-Each July the GVSU CSO brings approximately 100 high school juniors and seniors from GVSU charter schools to Grand Valley to get a taste of the college experience.
-Campers live on campus in dorms for a week, attend mock classes, interact with GVSU students and faculty, and explore everything GVSU and West Michigan has to offer.
+The GVSU College Prep Week (formerly known as the Summer Enrichment Camp) is arguably the GVSU CSO's the most popular student program.
+Each July the GVSU CSO brings high school juniors and seniors from GVSU charter schools to Grand Valley to get a taste of college.
+Students live on campus in dorms for a week and attend mock classes.
+They also interact with GVSU students and faculty, and explore everything GVSU and West Michigan has to offer.

 Each year the GVSU CSO is pleased to welcome approximately 1,000 8th-grade students and 1,0000 11th-grade students to GVSU's main campus.
-Unlike general campus tours, GVSU CSO tours can last up to six hours, taking a deep exploration into what is happening at the university.
+Unlike brief, general campus tours, GVSU CSO tours take a deep exploration into what is happening at the university.
 We strongly believe that students that step foot on campus can better envision themselves attending college.

 Each September the GVSU CSO welcomes more than 3,000 charter school students to Grand Rapids for ArtPrize, one of the world's largest art competitions.
 During their visit, students explore the city to see countless pieces of art.
 They also receive special programming that promotes art education.

 The Teen Entrepreneurship Summer Academy (TESA) was created by the Richard M. and Helen DeVos Center for Entrepreneurship & Innovation.
-In 2016, the GVSU CSO partnered with the Center to promote TESA throughout West Michigan and design the first-ever TESA held in Detroit.
+In 2016, the GVSU CSO partnered with the Center to offer the program to students from the Grand Rapids and Detroit communities who attend a GVSU charter school.

 TESA is open to high school students interested in business, entrepreneurship, and community service.
 Participants spend one week interacting with business leaders and working in small groups to create their own product or service.
 Groups are encouraged to design something that will address a topical community problem (health care, nutrition, energy, etc.).
 The groups then pitch their ideas to local business leaders and GVSU representatives for a chance to win scholarship funding.